 For me, naming desire has been a key that unlocks so much.
 From some of the first erotic fiction I read as a young person, it’s been the center of what makes a story hot for me, when characters face their own desire, and articulate what they want, ask for what they want, even (or maybe especially) beg for it.
 That moment when a character first admits their desires, especially if it’s a struggle to do so, is one of the most electric for me as a reader, or a writer.
 It charges the scene so intensely, and resonates so deeply.
 Because it has not been easy for me to name what I want, to claim my desire for something, to openly say yes to things, to actively choose sex, as a survivor.
 So I write those moments of choice, and thread them through my stories.
 Not just because I care about showing the reader that characters are consenting (which I absolutely do!), but because those moments of claiming desire are a key part of what gets me hot.

 How has writing erotica been a powerful force for you as a survivor?

-O: First of all, every time I read one of your answers, I want to stand up and cheer!
-Now to answer your question, I am going to quote you and go from there:
+O: To answer your question, I am going to quote you and go from there:

 “In my experience as a survivor, reading and writing erotica has been and continues to be an important part of identifying and articulating my own desire, and reclaiming sex and desire for myself.”